B-52H pair flying above the Baltic Sea, October 23, 2019.

 According to D. Naom, the 76 B-52H aircraft available in the Air Force still have sufficient resources and can continue to serve.
 Individual aircraft will remain in units until their century.
 However, this requires timely modernization of equipment.
 Need to update electronic equipment, powerplant, etc.

 The long-awaited engines

-Drill B-52Hs have eight Pratt & Whitney TF33-P-103 turbojet engines.
-These products have been developed since the late fifties according to the technologies of that time.
-A stock of ready-made engines and spare parts was created, which allows continuing operation until now.
-In the seventies, such motors were recognized obsolete and require replacement.
-Then they launched the first remotorization project.
-However, for economic and other reasons, these works have not been completed.
+The combat B-52Hs each have eight Pratt & Whitney TF33-P-103 turbojet engines.
+These products have been developed since the late fifties using the technologies of that time.
+A stock of ready-made engines and spare parts was created, allowing to continue to operate until now.
+Back in the seventies, such motors were recognized as obsolete and in need of replacement.
+At the same time, the first remotorization project was launched.
+However, for economic and other reasons, these works were not completed.
 In the future, new unsuccessful attempts were made to modernize the power plant.

-So far, technical staff is working with Pratt & Whitney TF33-P-103 engines, but in a few years they will have to master new products
+While the technical staff works with the Pratt & Whitney TF33-P-103 engines, but in a few years they will have to master new products

 According to the terms of the B-52 CERP program, bombers should receive engines with a thrust of at least 8-9 tons and high rates of efficiency.
 It is proposed to maintain four twin-engine engine nacelles, which will do without glider processing.
 To further reduce the cost of remotorization, it is proposed to use engines of "commercial" types.
 Participating companies offer three options for motors: one ready-made and two promising modifications of serial products.